Skip to main content

 In some cases, the birth event may have been quite dramatic.

 There may have been complications in the pregnancy or at the time of birth, and/or unplanned medical intervention may have been required.
-The baby may have arrived early or late, and it may have been necessary for the baby to be taken into a special care nursery or taken away for tests – leaving you feeling confused and vulnerable and concerned for the welfare of your baby.
-Some parents may, for various reasons end up leaving the hospital without their baby, as they need ongoing medical attention.
+The baby may have arrived early or late.
+It may have been necessary for the baby to be taken into a special care nursery or taken away for tests – leaving you feeling confused and vulnerable and concerned for their welfare.
+Some parents may, for various reasons end up leaving the hospital without their baby, if they require ongoing medical attention.

 Trauma can occur without such an eventful birth too.
-You may have found yourself feeling powerless, out of control, or felt that your needs were not met, and that you needed more support than you received.
-This may have been at the time of the birth itself or relate to the care you received around the time of the birth.
+You may have found yourself feeling powerless, out of control.
+You may have felt that your needs were not met, and that you needed more support than you received.
+This could have been at the time of the birth itself or relate to the care you received afterwards.

 I felt so helpless and anxious.
 You don’t know what is happening and we were pushed towards an ending where we didn’t know what the outcome would be.
 I was in the background trying to help her (my wife) and didn’t realise what I was going through at the same time … It was a shock seeing someone you love being put through pain and torture.

-These feelings may continue on and become more intense.
+These feelings may linger and become more intense.
 They may also be compounded by additional feelings of shock, frustration, disappointment and/or grief.
-You may find yourself wishing that you had done more at the time to influence what happened – even though at the time you would be unlikely to have been able to do much at all.

 If your birth experience has left you feeling distressed – you are not alone.